-The LANCOM Systems logo, LCOS and the name LANCOM are registered trademarks of LANCOM Systems GmbH.
+LANCOM, LANCOM Systems, LCOS, LANcommunity and Hyper Integration are registered trademarks.
 All other names or descriptions used may be trademarks or registered trademarks of their owners.

-Subject to change without notice.
-No liability for technical errors or omissions.
+This document contains statements relating to future products and their attributes.
+LANCOM Systems reserves the right to change these without notice.
+No liability for technical errors and/or omissions.